JK Rowling announces title of first adult novel, The Casual Vacancy

 Rowling’s mega-successful Harry Potter books amassed her an estimated fortune of over £620 million and led to the biggest movie franchise of all time.
 Can she repeat this success with The Casual Vacancy?
 Booksellers sure hope so.

-The Casual Vacancy will be released worldwide on 27th September 2012 in hardback, audio and e-book formats.
+The Casual Vacancy will be published worldwide by Little, Brown and Co. on 27th September 2012 in hardback, audio and e-book formats.